snipsco/snips-app-sonos/README.rst

 |Build Status| |PyPI| |MIT License|

-A Snips Skill to control one Sonos on your local network.
+A Snips Skill to control one Sonos speaker on your local network.

 Snips Manager
 -------------